dzimchuk/book-fast-service-fabric/README.md

 BookFast.Facility.Data contain EFCore migrations to set up you SQL database schema.

 ### Service Bus
-Azure Service Bus is used as message broker for integration events.
+Azure Service Bus is used as a message broker for integration events.

 Please make sure to provision a single topic with 3 subscriptions:
 - Booking